kyverno/chainsaw/website/docs/tests/with-test-steps.md

 Note that it's only allowed to have a **single `TestStep` resource for a given test step**.

+## Raw Resource Support

+Chainsaw now allows the specification of Kubernetes resources directly within the TestStep definition.
+This raw resource feature enhances flexibility by allowing inline resource definitions, particularly useful for concise or reusable configurations.

 ## Example

 ### 01-test-step.yaml